THE JAIN GYAN MANDIR ( Los Angeles, United States 2024 )

-The Jain Gyan Mandir
+Theme: Jain Tirthankaras, Gyan (Knowledge), and Mandir Architecture

-Mohit Jangid: A Master Craftsman’s Journey with The Jain Gyan Mandir.
+A Master Craftsman’s Journey with The Jain Gyan Mandir.

 When the Jain community of Los Angeles sought a masterpiece, they found themselves reaching out across continents to a master woodcarver in India—Mohit Jangid.
 Known for his intricate and soulful creations, Mohit was entrusted with a unique and deeply significant project: the creation of two massive sandalwood tree panels and Sandalwood *The Jain Gyan Mandir* 24th Tirthankar, a sanctuary of knowledge and devotion.